kaiachain/kaia-docs/docs/references/sdk/viem/viem.md

 ## Interacting with smart contracts

-To interact with an existing smart contract on Kaia, create a new `interact.ts` file in your project folder by running this command:
+To interact with an existing smart contract on kaia, create a new `interact.ts` file in your project folder by running this command:

 ```bash
 touch interact.ts